 7. Attack of the White Hand

-Saruman’s forces were gathering for war against Rohan, as Gandalf had warned and Aragorn feared.
+Saruman's forces were gathering for war against Rohan, as Gandalf had warned and Aragorn feared.
 It was he alone, and he had to warn Theoden.
-Unless it was already too late.
+He prayed it was not already too late.

 Warily -- expecting more orcs at any moment -- Aragorn bound up his and Legolas' wounds as best he could, one handed.
 He had been cut below the elbow on his shield arm.
 Legolas had received a slash on his arm and a deep gash below his ribs that would have been fatal even with a surgeon near by.
 Aragorn held up his shoulders that he could breathe easier.
 He softly called his name, saying the battle was done.

 "They took the hobbits," Aragorn said to Legolas, his voice harsh and fragmented with guilt and worry.
 "I couldn't stop them.
 They took them alive for questioning.
 Torture.
 Hardly more than children, they will do it.
 Curse him, curse me.
 How can I -- "